50054-cdpa/notes/docs/fp_intro.md

 Implementing a compiler requires rigorous software design and engineering principles.
 Bugs arising from a compiler have severe implication in softwares developed in the language that it compiles.

 To establish correctness results, testing is not sufficient to eliminate errors in the compilers.
 When designing a compiler, we often begin with formal reasoning with mathematical foundation as the specification.
 As we learn later in this module, these specifications are presented in a form in which resembles the data structures and accessor methods found in many functional programming languages.
-Thus, it is arguably easier to implement the given specification in function programs compared to other programming paradigms.
+Thus, it is arguably easier to implement the given specification in FP programs compared to other programming paradigms.

 One key difference is that in FP, there is no for-loop or while-loop.
 Iteration has to be implemented via recursive functions.